Exorust/DSA-Code/README.md

 ## Getting Started

 Each Week Folder contains the question list and their solutions.
+Screenshots of essential ideas, or key concepts are also added.

 ### Prerequisites